FelixRilling/cli-ng/README.md

         fn: args => args.number1 +  args.number2,
         alias: [],
         args: [{
-            name: "number1", //Name/id of the variable prop
+            name: "number1",
-            required: true //If this is true, the cli will return an error if no argument is present },{
+            required: true
+        },{
             name: "number2",
-            required: false,
+            required: false, //If this is false, the value for `default` will be supplemented
             default: "1"
         }]
     }